roller1187/pega-rosa/workshop.md

 The Developer Perspective Topology View offers a visual map of all workloads, showing health indicators, connection lines, and quick links to logs and terminals.

 It’s a fast, intuitive way to spot issues across microservices at a glance.

-    * console logs - switch to a pod and look at the logs for errors
-    *  dev terminal - open up a terminal to a pod via the CLI or the oc command from the bastion
-    *  events - look at the different types of events and talk about what is happening here
-    * Other troubleshooting tools to talk about - oc rsh, debug pods, ssh into coreos host,

 # Exercise 4 - Troubleshoot failed backingservice deployment
 1) Navigate to the Pod logs for the Pega Search pod.
 Navigate to the logs tab.
 You will see a failure on connecting to the opensearch database